Skip to main content

 chr query --blockchain-rid <BlockchainRID> hello_world

-• If the query has an argument called foo, then the query would look like the following for the value bar.
+• If the query has arguments called foo, bar and baz, then the query would look like the following for the values 17, "hello" and "hello world" (quoting of strings is optional if they don't contain whitespace or special characters).

 Deployed